 - and the particular bacterium has been identified

-- and an antibiotic that is known to be still effective has been identified
+- and the suggested antibiotic is known to be still effective

 - and an effective natural remedy is unknown.

-As you will realize, it is very, very rare that these four stringent conditions for a sensible use of antibiotics are met!
+As you will realize, it is very, very rare that these four prerequisites of antibiotic therapy are met!

 Can you give back a bit today?